yigitkurtcu/kommunity-backend/README.md

 #   And BRANCH_NAME, and your fork's name on the right. o
 # Hit `Create pull request` button

-# Ask other developers to review your code.
+# Once PR is created, make sure Travis build passes.
+Then ask other developers to review your code.